Those born in March are blessed with the calm, serene, and majestic Aquamarine as their birthstone.

 It was well-regarded for its properties, and many used the stone in jewelry, signet rings, and even small containers or statues.

 Today, many people still appreciate Bloodstone as a lucky charm or amulet.
-It is prized by athletes or those who wish to increase their personal strength.
+Athletes or those who wish to increase their strength hold it in high regard.

-Some believe that like Amazonite, it helps with mental clarity, with increasing creativity, and with boosting overall energies.
+Some believe that like Amazonite, it helps with mental clarity, increases creativity, and boosts overall energy.

 Regardless of how you use or wear Bloodstone, it’s an interesting stone that is extraordinary for everyday use when you need to look and feel good.